dbos-inc/dbos-docs/docs/api-reference/decorators.md

 ### OpenAPI Decorators

-Operon can generate an [OpenAPI 3.0.3](https://spec.openapis.org/oas/v3.0.3) interface description for an Operon application.
+DBOS can generate an [OpenAPI 3.0.3](https://spec.openapis.org/oas/v3.0.3) interface description for an application.

 #### `@OpenApiSecurityScheme`